codefellows/code-of-conduct/README.md

 ## Reporting Issues

-Our community prioritizes marginalized people’s safety over privileged people’s comfort.
-We will not act on complaints regarding:

-- ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
-- Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you”
-- Refusal to explain or debate social justice concepts
-- Communicating in a ‘tone’ you don’t find congenial
-- Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
+Our community prioritizes the psychological and physical safety of its members.
+We recognize that we all operate in an imperfect, unequal society.
+We recognize that not all conflicts can be resolved between the participants, and at times will necessitate arbitration or investigation by the institution.

-If you experience or witness unacceptable behavior&mdash;or have any other concerns&mdash;please report it by contacting us via conduct@codefellows.com, or email the Campus Director.
+If you experience or witness unacceptable behavior constituting code of conduct violations or have any other code of conduct concerns&mdash;please report it by contacting us via conduct@codefellows.com, or email the Campus Director.
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.